 October 20th, 1835 –

 The HMS Beagle has now concluded the end of its Galapagos Islands survey.
 This is the last day of Charles Darwin’s visit to Galapagos.
-By this point, Captain Fitzroy, his Officers, and Crew have prepared the vessel for the extra long 3,200-mile (5,150 kilometer) crossing of the Pacific Ocean.
+By this point, Captain Fitzroy, his Officers, and Crew have prepared the vessel for the extra-long 3,200-mile (5,150 kilometers) crossing of the Pacific Ocean.
 Next Destination: Society Islands (Tahiti).

 Sailing conditions are at their prime: trade winds gradually shift into doldrums and the sea will become gentle within the first 4-5 days after departing from the Galapagos.